LejoFlores/simplest_neural_net/README.md

 The network contains 2 input layers ('Day of Year' and 'Daily Mean Air Temperature'), 2 hidden layers (`h1` and `h2`), and a single output layer (`o1`, whether there is snow or not).
 Note that we're using the logistic sigmoid function as our activation function.
 So, the output of the neural network is a variable that is continuous on the interval (0,1).
 We turn this into a categorical variable by reclassifying output values between (0,0.5) as being _snow free_ and output values from [0.5,1.0) as being _snow covered_.
 The visualization of our neural network is as follows:

 <img src='Neural Net Schematic.png' alt='Schematic of neural network' width='80%'/>

+This repo contains the following 2 notebooks:
+1. [1_DataCleanupStep.ipynb](./1_DataCleanupStep.ipynb): A data cleanup and processing step, and
+2. [2_SimplestNeuralNet.ipynb](./2_SimplestNeuralNet.ipynb): A notebook in which we create, fit, and examine a neural net from scratch.